xxfoundation/elixxir-docs/end_to_end.md

    message fingerprints to tag messages and avoid trial decryption.
 2. Minimize ratchet rekeying because these rekeying operations leak metadata since they require almost an entire cMix packet payload.

+### Message Encryption and Decryption

+As noted in our glossary entries the encrypt/decrypt makes use of a stream cipher and MAC:

+* Encrypt(key, payload): Encrypt and then MAC:
+  MAC(key, E(key, payload))

+* Decrypt(key, payload): MAC then Decrypt:
+  if MAC(key, payload) { // If MAC is valid...
+	  D(key, payload)
+  }

+In the future we'd like to replace this with an AEAD.
+The Encrypt also sets the message fingerprint field of the cMix message.
+Please see our [cMix design document](cmix.md) for more detailed information about the cMix message format.